SnowEx/uavsar_pytools/README.md

  git clone https://github.com/SnowEx/uavsar_pytools.git
  ```

 2. Install the environment.
 The repository includes an environment.yml that contains a list of all the packages needed to run this tutorial.
-These lines will also activate your widget extension for to the download progress bar.
+These lines will also activate your widget extension for the download progress bar.
 To install them using conda run:

 ```console
 conda env create -f environment.yml